amniskin/amniskin.github.io/_posts/2017-02-21-What-Is-Linear-Regression.md

 ---
 layout: post
 title: Linear Regression -- The Basics
-categories:
-- Statistics
+category: Statistics
 tags:
-- Statistics
+- statistics
-- Prediction
+- regression
-- Regression
+- machine-learning
 excerpt: >-
     Linear Regression is the bedrock of Machine Learning.
 We cover the basics therein, some theory involved, and give some relevant examples."